Pros / The ecobee4's voice control features help make it easy to use.

 The ecobee4 is an exceptional smart thermostat that builds on ecobee's previous successes.
 It's the first thermostat we've tested that directly incorporates Amazon's Alexa service.
 This means you don't need a separate Amazon Echo device to get the benefits of voice control.
-The ecobee4's slick design is very attractive, and its remote sensors give it a couple advantages over the Nest Learning Thermostat, which doesn't natively support sensors.
+The ecobee4's slick design is very attractive, and its remote sensors give it a couple advantages over the Nest Learning Thermostat, which doesn't include a remote sensor.
 In addition, the company includes solid customer support and a long three-year warranty.
-The ecobee4 earns our Top Ten Reviews Silver Award for programmable thermostats.

 Starting with the ecobee3 in 2014, ecobee has used the same display for each of its thermostats.
 It has a slick square design you can navigate quickly.
 The ecobee4 added a microphone icon to the screen that lets you control the Alexa functions as well.
 One of our favorite things about ecobee’s thermostats is that the company’s mobile app looks identical to the on-unit controls, making it very intuitive and easy to use.

 The ecobee4 works with smart home platforms such as Amazon Alexa, Apple HomeKit, SmartThings, Wink, IFTTT and others.
 In our test group, only the Nest Learning Thermostat is compatible with more smart home systems.
 During our tests, we connected the ecobee4 to an Amazon Echo Dot, Apple HomeKit and Wink, and we found that it functions well with all three.
 However, the ecobee mobile app is still the best way to control the thermostat, since some features, such as scheduling, are easier to use there than in a smart home system.